-Year 3: 3% increase to base salary, effective the first full pay period following September 19, 2020, unless the local economic benchmark - consisting of total revenue collected for property tax, sales tax and transient occupancy tax - falls below the combined total for the past audited Fiscal Year of 2018/19.
-Should the audited revenues fall below the benchmark, the increase will revert to the CPI calculation of the average of U.S. City and SF-Oakland-San Jose figures for April, to a maximum of 3%.
+Effective the first full pay period following September 19, 2024, all classifications will receive a 3% salary increase to base salary, unless the local economic benchmark - consisting of total revenue collected for property tax, sales tax and transient occupancy tax - falls below the combined total for the past audited Fiscal Year of 2022/2023.
+Should the audited revenues fall below the benchmark, the increase will revert to the CPI calculation of the average of U.S. City and SF-Oakland-Hayward figures for April, to a maximum of 3 %.
 In no case shall this result in a decrease in compensation.